Five Effective Home Remedies for Seasonal Allergies

 Spraying Into the Air: Put about 15 drops of your favorite oil into a spray bottle with about an ounce of water.
 Shake the bottle and spray this into the room you are in.

 In combination, essential oils work even better.
 A very popular combination of oils for allergies are a mixture that contains peppermint, lavender and lemon oil.
 I make a tea with it, adding a few drops of each essential oil to the brew.
 If you find the taste is too strong, you can mix it with juice instead.
 You will find that the combination of all three oils works really well for relieving allergy symptoms.

 Quercetin is a bioflavonoid that naturally occurs in many fruits and vegetables.
-In several studies it’s been shown that foods high in quercetin help fight the effects of allergens: it inhibits the release of histamines, which in turn cause allergy symptoms.
-During allergy season, try to eat a lot of foods that contain quercetin.
-Foods high in quercetin include onions, red apples and kale.
+In several studies it’s been shown that foods high in Quercetin help fight the effects of allergens: it inhibits the release of histamines that cause allergy symptoms.
+During allergy season, try to eat a lot of foods that contain Quercetin.
+Foods high in Quercetin include onions, red apples and kale.
 It’s also available in a supplement.
 It can also help treat asthma and prevent asthma attacks when used in conjunction with your medication.
 Always check with your doctor to make sure that it’s safe to take, especially if you are already taking medication.

 Foods that Contain Quercetin